 PVC trees have papery green flat needles wrapped around wired branches and a metal center pole.
 If you owned an artificial tree in the 90’s or earlier, then it was probably made from PVC.
 When Tree Classics was founded in 1976, PVC was right at the height of its popularity.

-Over the decades, much had been done to make them look more realistic.
+Over the decades, much had been done to make them the most realistic looking Christmas trees.
 Gradients of green and hints of brown were added to give visual texture to the branch tips.
 The wire branches were made bendable.
 Different tree profiles were experimented with.
 But there were limits to what you could really do with the flat, two-dimensional PVC needles.

 In the past decade or so, tree manufacturers began to experiment with a different technology called Polyethylene, or PE for short.
 Among the pioneers of this new kind of foliage, Tree Classics developed its own blend, called Real Feel™.